 SGS Commitment to the Circular Economy

 SGS is committed to the circular economy and is closely monitoring the evolution of France’s AGEC law and developments in other consumer product regulations as a complimentary service.
 Through a global network of laboratories, SGS provides a wide range of services, including specific country regulations, physical/mechanical testing, analytical testing and consultancy work for technical and non-technical parameters applicable to a comprehensive range of consumer products.
 After all, it’s only trusted because it’s tested.
-Contact us for more information or visit our website dedicated to the circular economy.

 For enquiries, please contact: